codefresh-io/docs.codefresh.io/_docs/pipelines/triggers/jfrog-triggers.md

 1. Creating a trigger in Codefresh.
 This will result in a special Codefresh webhook URL
 1. Activating the [webhook plugin](https://github.com/jfrog/artifactory-user-plugins/tree/master/webhook){:target="\_blank"} in Artifactory and setting it up to call the Codefresh URL

+>**NOTE**
-> Make sure that you have admin access to your Artifactory instance in order to setup its webhook plugin.
+Make sure that you have admin access to your Artifactory instance in order to setup its webhook plugin.

 ### Create a new Artifactory trigger